szoio/szoio.github.io/_posts/2019-11-15-kubernetes-operators.md

 ### Some finer details

-If you take a look at the Operatify repo, you'll see that there are a few key differences.
+If you take a look at the Operatify repo, you may notice that there are a few key differences with what is presented here.
-These are intentionally omitted here for the purposes of clarity, but some are are still worthy of mention.
+These are intentionally omitted here for the purposes of clarity.

+It's not possible to talk at length about all the nuances in this blog post, but some are some worthy of mention to give general flavour:

 #### Resource diffing and status

 The quality of your operator ends up being as good as your `ResourceManager` implementation.
 The more accurately you capture the state of your resource in this operations, the more refined will be your operator.

-For example, one may ask, in the `Verify` implementation, what is the best way to determine whether the resource is invalid, and if so, whether an update will suffice, or whether it needs to be recreated?
+One of the key touchpoints is the `Verify` method of the `ResourceManager` interface.
+For example, one may ask, what is the best way to determine whether the resource is invalid, and if so, whether an update will suffice, or whether it needs to be recreated?

 There are several ways one could go about this.